 Take challenging classes in core academic subjects.

-Make sure your fall schedule of classes include college admission requirements.
+Make sure your schedule of classes include college admission requirements.

 Focus on your academic work and meet your goals for good grades.
 Find out where to get tutoring help if necessary.